The morphology and interface structure of titanium on graphene: Methods/Experimental

 \subsection{Ti deposition}

-For the suspended Gr, to remove polymeric residue, we anneal the sample overnight at 500~$\degree$C prior to evaporation.
+For the suspended Gr, to remove polymeric residue, we anneal the sample overnight at 500\,$\degree$C prior to evaporation.
 The annealing takes place in an ultrahigh vacuum chamber that also contains the Ti evaporator.
+The pressure during the evaporation was typically between $1\times10^{-8}$--$2\times10^{-8}$ Torr.
 We deposit Ti using an electron-beam evaporator at a typical rate of around 0.3~Å/min and a thickness of approximately 1~nm.
+Fig.~S10 shows Raman spectroscopy data obtained after Gr transfer to the TEM grids ("as prepared"), after the annealing step in our UHV system ("after UHV anneal"), and after Ti deposition at 400\,$\degree$C. This data shows that Gr transfer and UHV annealing does not lead to any detectable defect formation in the Gr, and that a D-peak in 1L Gr only appears after Ti deposition.